nikhilrajpk/voxta_frontend/README.md

 Copy
 Edit
 git commit -m "Add new feature"
-Push to GitHub:
+Push and open a pull request:

 bash
 Copy
 Edit
 git push origin feature-name
-Open a pull request.

 🐞 Issues
 Found a bug or want to suggest a feature?
-Submit an issue on the GitHub Issues page.
+Open an issue at GitHub Issues

 📄 License
-This project is licensed under the MIT License.
+Licensed under the MIT License

 📬 Contact
-Have questions or suggestions?
+Have questions, suggestions, or want to collaborate?
-Feel free to reach out via nikhilrajpk.in
+Reach out at: nikhilrajpk.in